AI AND AUTOMATION

 Post-Launch Operations

 Most cost comparisons focus on build cost and ignore operating cost.
 That is a mistake.
 A production AI pipeline requires ongoing monitoring, prompt and model updates as upstream providers change behavior, and periodic retraining or fine-tuning as data distribution shifts.
 Budget for this before signing a build contract, not after.
-At CloudNSite the managed service covers this work and is published openly with every tier.
+At CloudNSite, this work is sold through a separate managed service with its own published scope and terms.

 ---